dashingsoft/pyarmor/docs/reference/solutions.rst

 3. Does device registration file ``pyarmor-device-regfile-????.N.zip`` match this device?
 Each device registration file has one machine id.

-3. If device Machine ID is same after reboot, and device registration file is matched this device, please report issue with the following information:
+4. If device Machine ID is same after reboot, and device registration file is matched this device, please report issue with the following information:

    - Machine ID
    - Device type, it's physics device, vm, ECS, docker container or something else
    - Linux, Windows or MacOS and arches
    - For Linux/MacOS, also provide the output of `uname -a`

+**Group License for docker container**

+1. Check docker host and container network, make sure they're in same network

 Obfuscation failed
 ------------------